SDesign-SBPK/UPE/database/README.md

 - `get` - retrieves one entry from the database
 - `update` - updates one specific entry in the database
 - `delete` - removes a specific entry in the database

+Both the `create` and `update` functions take in an object to be saved into the DB.
+These are currently just assumed to have the same field names as the model names and are not verified.
+This can be changed later, but some level of assumption has to be made for now.

 Future functions can be added later, depending on specific needs